alexpovel/srgn/README.md

           - usings:   `using` directives (including periods)
           - struct:   `struct` definitions (in their entirety)
           - enum:     `enum` definitions (in their entirety)
+          - field:    Field definitions on types (in their entirety)

       --csharp-query <TREE-SITTER-QUERY>
           Scope C# code using a custom tree-sitter query.